-As of September 30, 2022, Indigo has terminated the option agreement.
-As a result, the Company decided not to renew the permit of the Djimbala project when this permit is expired in 2022.
+On August 17, 2022, Indigo terminated the option agreement.
+As a result, the Company decided not to renew the permit of the Djimbala project.

 RWANDA

 The company originally had 100% ownership of Exploration Permit No 107/16.03/05 issued on November 13, 2007, referred to as the Byumba prospect.
 Byumba had a surface extent of approximately 90,119 ha.
 In 2016, the concession was reduced to a 375Ha mining permit, Rutare.
 Rutare its located 20 km north of the capital city of Kigali, easily accessible by road.
 The prospect lies in the Central African Kibaran Orogen, which hosts gold resources of more than 10 million ounces of gold in the nearby South Kivu Province of the DRC.